|READ THIS FIRST|

 Read this firstJust before you get into the detail, a few health warnings!

 CostThe Kirchentag is remarkably cheap.
-Costs for Hamburg 2012 are:
+Costs for the entire Kirchentag are:

-Do remember, though, that you will also have to cover your costs of getting to and from Germany, plus meals other than breakfast.
+Do remember that you will also have to cover your costs of getting to and from Germany, plus meals other than breakfast.

-The pass gets you into every one of the hundreds of events that take place, and on to the regional transport network.
+The pass gets you into every one of the hundreds of events that take place, and free travel on the regional transport network, BUT NOT including the journey to Wittenberg.

 Payment has to be made before the Dauerkarte (Kirchentag pass) will be sent out.
 Packs are usually sent out several weeks ahead of the Kirchentag; if by then you have already paid, it will include the Dauerkarte.
 If your pack does not include the Dauerkarte when it arrives, the Dauerkarte will be sent by separate post once payment has been made and processed.
 Information about your private accommodation (hosts' name and address) will also be sent nearer the time.